SSaranya19/Amazon-Delivery-Time-Prediction/README.md

 ## 🏆 Results
-By the end of this project, we achieve:
+By the end of this project, achieve:
 - A **cleaned and processed dataset** for modeling.
 - Multiple **regression models** developed & tracked in MLflow.